dou-geometry/cpp-lib/README.md

 ## コンパイルフラグ

+- `-DAUTOMATED`: Disable all mechanisms that wait for user input, instead replace with either default values or (mostly in `make check`) Random Number Generator.
 - `-DSANITYCHECK`: Enable additional sanity check within the code that's normally useless (if...you know, you use the library correctly)
 - `-DHOLD`: Hold before exit, usually to fudge with data that'll be clean up after program termination